Defensive cybersecurity technologies

 IDS/IPS

-Popular open source NIDS and HIDS include Suricata, Snort, Wazuh, OSSEC, Fail2Ban, Zeek (formerly Bro), Security Onion, and OpenWIPS-NG.
+Popular open source NIDS (Network IDS) and HIDS (Host IDS) include Suricata, Snort, Wazuh, OSSEC, Fail2Ban, Zeek (formerly Bro), Security Onion, and OpenWIPS-NG.

 1. Suricata